 3.14.
-Licensee shall have the right to obtain and use content updates only if Licensee concludes a maintenance contract that includes such content updates, or if Licensee has otherwise separately acquired the right to obtain and use such content updates.
-This Licensee Contract does not otherwise permit Licensee to obtain and use content updates.
+Licensee shall have the right to obtain and use content updates only if Licensee concludes a maintenance contract that includes such content updates, or if Licensee has otherwise separately acquired the right to obtain

 D.4.
 4. SUBSIDIARIES